RickStrahl/BlogPosts/2023-05/Removing IIS Server Request Header from ASP.NET Core Apps (any version)/RemovingIisServerHeaderFromAspNetCore5Apps.md

 ##AD##

 ## Summary
-The moral of the story is: This is an IIS setting and you should use IIS to override it, so use the `web.config` setting...
+The moral of the story is: This is an IIS setting and you should use IIS to override it, so use the `web.config` setting or overwrite the header with your own bogus value for misdirection.

 ## Resources